deepfence/golang_deepfence_sdk/client/docs/ModelAddScheduledTaskRequest.md

 ### NewModelAddScheduledTaskRequest

-`func NewModelAddScheduledTaskRequest(action string, benchmarkTypes []string, filters ModelScanFilter, nodeIds []ModelNodeIdentifier, scanConfig []ModelVulnerabilityScanConfigLanguage, ) *ModelAddScheduledTaskRequest`
+`func NewModelAddScheduledTaskRequest(action string, benchmarkTypes []ModelBenchmarkType, filters ModelScanFilter, nodeIds []ModelNodeIdentifier, scanConfig []ModelVulnerabilityScanConfigLanguage, ) *ModelAddScheduledTaskRequest`

 NewModelAddScheduledTaskRequest instantiates a new ModelAddScheduledTaskRequest object This constructor will assign default values to properties that have it defined,